-At the 2007 Great American Trucking Show in Dallas, Dometic Environmental Corp. is showcasing its new battery-powered auxiliary air conditioning systems that it says are 100 percent compliant with the clean-air requirements of the California Air Resources Board.
+At the 2007 Great American Trucking Show last week in Dallas, Dometic Environmental Corp. showcased its new battery-powered auxiliary air conditioning systems that it says are 100 percent compliant with the clean-air requirements of the California Air Resources Board.

 “Dometic’s battery-powered solution is exempt from the CARB regulations, since it has no internal combustion engine and produces no emissions,” says Lou Siegel, senior vice president of marketing and strategic business development for Dometic Environmental.
 “We have devoted a great deal of engineering resources to developing, fine-tuning and testing this technology.
 We are confident we have a practical, reliable and affordable solution that can keep the driver cool for 10 hours or more, while reducing fuel consumption and emissions to zero.”